 If you plead guilty, or are found guilty at trial, and a 60 days license suspension is imposed, this will change the automatic 180 day suspension already imposed by the BMV.
 Also, the Court will likely backdate your suspension to the date your license was suspended by the BMV.
 Therefore, you may have your license back very soon after a dismissal, guilty plea or trial depending on the length of the Court ordered suspension.

 Keep in mind that previous convictions for a DUI will also increase the amount of time your license is suspended.
-Therefore, it’s important that you contact and Indianapolis DUI attorney to talk about the specific facts of your case.
+Therefore, it’s important that you contact and DUI/OWI lawyer to talk about the specific facts of your case.

 Can I receive a hardship license in Indiana?